Makes-Innovation-Hub/bit-mentor-server/README.md

 ---
 This structure helps keep your data interaction code organized and separated by functionality, making it easier to maintain and scale your application.

+## Enviroment variables

+There needs to be an enviroment variable for the server link
+SERVER_URL="URL"

 ## How to run